Carlos Alcaraz: predicting the unpredictable

 Factors that reduce predicted win probability:

-- Indoor hard courts (62.5% win rate — our biggest adjustment)
+- Indoor hard courts (62.5% win rate on 8 matches — flagged with uncertainty)

 - Matchups against Sinner on hard courts